Professional Master’s will train next generation of biotech experts

-The post People, climate to intensify pressure on popular provincial parks appeared first on UBC Okanagan News.
+The post UBCO researchers engineer DNA to mimic biological catch bonds appeared first on UBC Okanagan News.

-The post UBCO research shows how healthy plants help rivers meander appeared first on UBC Okanagan News.
+The post UBCO gut health research moves from lab to real world appeared first on UBC Okanagan News.

 UBCO researchers identify best strategy to reduce human-bear conflict